High-Line Electrical Operator

 Diagnosed at age 31

-At age 31, Jason learned he had been born with a bicuspid aortic valve – one that had only two leaflets instead of the usual three.
+At age 31, Jason learned he was born with a bicuspid aortic valve – one that had only two leaflets instead of the usual three.

 “I haven’t slowed down a bit – I’m still very active with my family and in team roping events in Texas.”

-Family is important to Jason, hunting and fishing with his two children when he is not working as a High-Line Electrical Operator.
-Jason, who also spends his spare time working with horses in the rough-and-tumble sport of team roping, reports that he felt much better after surgery.
+Family is important to Jason.
+He enjoys hunting and fishing with his two children and also spends his spare time working with horses in the rough-and-tumble sport of team roping.
+Jason said he felt much better after surgery.

 “I have not slowed down a bit,” says Jason, who takes blood-thinning medication daily.
 “I had no changes to my diet, and monitor my blood with a home monitor once a month.
 I’m also still active in team roping events in my small town in Texas.”